 Assignment

 8.1 Neither party may assign or transfer any rights or obligations under this Agreement without the other party’s prior written consent.
-Nevertheless, EuroMTS shall have the right to assign or transfer this Agreement to any other company controlled directly or indirectly by the London Stock Exchange Group plc upon sending prior notice to Subscriber without any need for this communication to be acknowledged or approved by Subscriber.
+Nevertheless, EuroMTS shall have the right to assign or transfer this Agreement to any of its Affiliates upon sending prior notice to Subscriber without any need for this communication to be acknowledged or approved by Subscriber.

 Variations